 You will all have seen the various big trade fairs moving online over the next few months, which has been trial and error for all.
 Some of you may even be involved in these trade fairs and some top tips for being visible on these virtual platforms are:

 ● Attract customers by adding your hero product instead of just your logo to make it instantly clear what you do on the exhibitor’s list.

 ● Use the space you are given wisely - buyers won’t have the time to scroll through every single page so you need to give them a reason to stay on the page.
 Use pictures, prices, and your brand story to attract buyers and save them from wasting time if your product might not fit their aesthetic or price range.

 ● Make it as easy as possible - give the buyer an email address, your social media links, website link, and a contact name/number so that they can easily find out more information and don’t have to spend even more time trying to find your email address on your contact page on your website (It can be very time-consuming!)

 Similar to what we’ve seen in the B2C sales environment, the importance of digital wholesale platforms for B2B sales has grown undoubtedly since COVID-19 began.

-Without paying for virtual trade shows/fairs you may consider using a wholesale platform as such as CREOATE, a platform that showcases small independent brands and allows retailiers to purchase through the website rather than dealing directly with the brand.
+Without paying for virtual trade shows/fairs you may consider using a wholesale platform such as CREOATE, a platform that showcases small independent brands and allows retailers to purchase through the website rather than dealing directly with the brand.
 This method of buying cuts out the sometimes lengthy onboarding process and allows the retailer to receive individual orders whereby you send directly to the customer after the order is made.
 You are usually still able to talk to the buyers before the sale but bear in mind that there is usually a 30/60 days credit scheme in place.